antaldaniel/reprex/content/post/2021-11-06-indicator_value_added/index.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5652118.svg)](https://doi.org/10.5281/zenodo.5652118)

-*Are you a data user?
+{{% callout note %}}Are you a data user?
 Give us some feedback!
 Shall we do some further automatic data enhancements with our datasets?
 Document with different metadata?
 Link more information for business, policy, or academic use?
-Please  give us any [feedback](https://reprex.nl/#contact)!*
+Please give us any [feedback](https://reprex.nl/#contact)!{{% /callout %}}